 The atmosphere of magic is heightened when some of these “vitrégraphies” are activated with the Vitré Lumières app on a smartphone or a tablet.
 Using gobo markers on their smart device, the app turns the projected images into short, augmented reality video clips or soundtracks that uncover fascinating, dreamlike stories of overseas merchants and vitreous explorers that underscore the city’s openness to the world.

 The images were designed by Aymeric Reumaux to be easily identifiable by a wide range of smartphone cameras.
 Our London facility took Reumaux’s designs and turned them into Custom Black & White Gobos.
 Lionel Bessières, President of Quartiers Lumières, specified Rosco’s 5500K, IP65-rated Image Spot gobo projectors to project the imagery.
-The fixtures’ compact size made them easy to install around the city, while their powerful output, precise optics and range of Lens Optics ensured bright, sharp projections all year round.
-Lionel commented: “Rosco Image Spot projectors were chosen for the quality of their optics and their small size allowing an optimal discretion in an important patrimonial context.
-The three lenses available – narrow 19º, medium 25º and wide 30º, made it possible to achieve the intentions of all 42 projections implemented.”
+The fixtures’ compact size made them easy to install around the city, while their powerful output, precise optics, and range of Lens Optics ensured bright, sharp projections all year round.
+Lionel commented: “Rosco Image Spot projectors were chosen for the quality of their optics and their small size allowing optimal discretion in an important patrimonial context.
+The three lenses available – narrow 19º, medium 25º, and wide 30º, made it possible to achieve the intentions of all 42 projections implemented.”